itsmedexter/Weather_Dashboard/README.md

 # Weather Dashboard

-Updated March 1, before and after screen shot.
+Updated with before and after screen shot.
 ![Sample](weather_ba.gif)

 Here is a Weather Dashboard created in Jquery.
 User inputs a "city" in the input field.
 When button clicked, current weather with five day forcast appears.

 # Questions that came about

- I'll be honest, I couldn't do the icons correctly.
-I tried diffrent variations and I know the code/link is good.
-I am not sure.
+ At first, I couldn't do the icons correctly.
+Then searched and found another solution by downloading icons needed and use the right one when per weather API.

 ### Prerequisites